intersystems-community/objectscript-visual-editor/README.md

 ### Development

-To participate in development of this application, you have [NodeJS](https://nodejs.org) and Caché 2016.2+ to be installed (due to UDL import).
+To participate in development of this application, you have [NodeJS](https://nodejs.org) and **Caché 2016.2+** to be installed (due to UDL import support).
 Or, of course, you can copy & paste sources into Studio, but this would take a lot of time.

 The development process of this application **lies completely outside Caché**.
 It includes